 The Climax got me pumped when The Stakes are drastically high.
 If you were in the film as an astronaut, you know you want to make it out alive.

 For a Space Adventure, Interstellar contains a bunch of Dramatic moments.
 If you can’t handle Tearjerkers, you are gonna be crying with a bowl of onions right next to you!
 If I were you, bring a couple of tissues!
 I have to give The Nolan Brothers an Extra Point for making me cry.

 There’s a Twist Ending that connects to The Story.
 I refuse to tell you all about it.
 You’ll have to watch the entire thing.
 Better than M. Night Shyamalan’s “After Earth.”

 If you’re a fan of the Marvel Cinematic Universe, (MCU for short) one character mentions “The Tesseract.”
-Chris & Jon, if you’re reading this, are you both fans of Marvel?
+Chris & Jon, if you’re reading this, are you both big fans of Marvel?

-Bombed: I couldn’t find any contriving issue with the movie nor a negative element for Suspending My Disbelief.
+Bombed: I couldn’t find any contrived issue with the movie nor a negative element for Suspending My Disbelief.
 It really deserves an Extra Point for The Nolan Brothers for taking a lot of creative risks by making this picture, as realistic as possible.

 The Final Verdict: A, FOR APEX!

 In my opinion, this has got to be one of the best space adventure films of all time.
 Interstellar is one of my favorite movies of all time.
 The Nolan Brothers once again made another crafted gem.
 If you’re a huge Nolan fan like me, I strongly recommend it, this movie is a must buy on Blu-Ray/DVD.
 This’ll definitely be worth your hard earned cash!
 Bravo Chris & Jon for telling us an epic emotional journey across the stars.
 I’m looking forward to Season 2 of “Westworld” and another future film.
 I hope you two win an Oscar one day.
 You should’ve won for “The Dark Knight.”
 To bad The Academy snubbed y’all big time.
 No matter what, you’ll always be my personal heroes and inspiring me to come up with stories.